saadbukhari00/Caffee-Management-System-Cpp/README.md

 5. Follow the on-screen instructions for login and menu-driven operations.

 ## Note
-It is a final project for PF 1st semester that is why erros are expected as this is done by undergraduate student.
+It is a final project for PF 1st semester that is why errors are expected as this is done by undergraduate student.
 Feel free to fix any or update any.
 Reach me out through my linkedin or instgaram.
 Ty